 - Provide a coherent overall narrative question from start to finish.

 - Ratchet up the action, increasing the tension with rising stakes and setbacks.

 - Stay on track with character arcs and subplots.

 - Give the reader a satisfying climax that wraps up the story.

 Having a career as an author means you give the readers what they want with a few satisfying surprises along the way.
 The three act structure can help you do that.

-No matter what structure you want to use, we recommend giving Plottr a shot.
+No matter what structure you want to use, I recommend giving Plottr a shot.
 It provides pre-built templates to walk you through outlining your story so you can ensure you're hitting each plot point and story beat you need to, depending on what narrative structure you'd like to follow!